SHPEUCF/apptutorial/_pages/assignments/Part2.md

 	{: .notice--info}

 	A couple of things to note:
 	* We pass `focused` but never use it.
-We need to use it so that the icons have different colors depending if the user is a certain screen or not, this will behave similarly to the activate and inactive tint.
+We need to use it so that the icons have different colors depending if the user is in a certain screen or not, this will behave similarly to the active and inactive tint.
 	* All tabs have the same icon, but they should all be different.

 Let's fix both of these issues.